edelveart/edelveart/README.md

 I build tools that transform deep concepts like modular forms, elliptic curves, L-functions, number and p-adic fields, and discrete geometry into live, interactive systems for coders, musicians, and curious minds.

 ### Bridges Between Worlds
-These projects are my answer to a wild and fascinating question:
+These libraries are my answer to a wild and fascinating question:

     What if some elegant ideas, ranging from Fermat’s Last Theorem to the Langlands program, could become instruments for creating music, writing code, and dancing with math?